 For a start the expectations are much higher.
 Not everyone employs a wedding planner and those that do will be expecting a skilled and knowledgeable professional.

-Our Wedding Business Launchpad Course will ensure you have the skills and confidence to take on your first clients.
+Our Advanced Certificate in Wedding Planning, Styling and Business will ensure you have the skills and confidence to take on your first clients.

 Not only that, obtaining a certification with the Wedding Academy will help reassure prospective clients of your professionalism and capabilities until you have built up the reputation and testimonials of a more experienced planner.

 When it comes to getting clients to sign on the dotted line, an industry recognised certification can be the reason clients may employ you over another planner.